Beginners’ Guides

 Gen 1, 2, 3Devices

 Night vision is categorized by generations, with higher numbers indicating more advanced technology.
-Gen 1 provides basic capability, while Gen 2 and 3 offer military-grade performance with clearer images, better light amplification, and longer service life.
+Gen 1 provides basic capability, while Gen 2 and 3 offer professional-grade performance with clearer images, better light amplification, and longer service life.

 PVS-14 Style Monoculars